spsguru/FLH-emergency-operations-center/Wiki/Customizations.md

 1. Navigate to TEOC site in your tenant.
 1. Navigate to Site Contents.
 1. Below are master lists
-    * TEOC-IncidentStatus
+    * FLHEOC-IncidentStatus
-    * TEOC-IncidentType
+    * FLHEOC-IncidentType
-    * TEOC-RoleAssignments
+    * FLHEOC-RoleAssignments
 1. Open Master List and click new to create new entry.

     ![NavigateToMaster](./Images/RoleAssignments.png)